MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

 The error correction code distance (or just code distance in short) is a parameter that controls the number of errors that can be corrected, and thus the error rate of the logical qubits and the number of physical qubits required to encode them.
 Both accuracy and the number of physical qubits increase with code distance.
 The goal is to find the minimum code distance that can achieve the required error rate set for a particular application.
 Later, we explain how a global error budget is provided as input and how it's distributed throughout the estimation, including the logical error rate of logical qubits.

-The Azure Quantum Resource Estimator uses the following formula for modeling logical error rates using an exponential model,
+The Resource Estimator uses the following formula for modeling logical error rates using an exponential model,

 $$ P = a\left(\frac{p}{p^\*}\right)^{\frac{d+1}{2}} $$